-The units (sub-units) of the LNAF may become involved in the performance of other tasks that are not reflected in this Law, but established by an order of the Cabinet of Ministers.
+The units (sub-units) of the LNAF may become involved in the performance of other tasks not provided for in the National Armed Forces Law by an order of the Cabinet of Ministers.

-The Minister of Defence controls the execution of the above-mentioned tasks and missions by the LNAF.
+The Minister of Defence controls the execution of the above-mentioned tasks by the LNAF.
 The Ministry of Defence has an assisting structure to ensure the legality of actions of the LNAF - the Audit and Inspection Department of the Ministry of Defence.
-In order to ensure rule of law within LNAF, the Military Police has operational rights of the investigating authority.

-(ii) Paramilitary Forces
+In order to enforce the law, the Military Police shall operate with the rights of investigative institutions and investigatory operations subject in the regular composition of forces of the National Armed Forces. (ii) Paramilitary Forces